Get a Great Night's Sleep

 If you suffer from heartburn or breathing issues that keep you up at night, a foam wedge is a simple tool that will help you enjoy a healthier sleeping experience.

 Foam wedges keep your head and neck elevated while you sleep to prevent blockages or reflux that can negatively affect your sleep.
 They are also great for people who struggle with leg, back, or hip pain.
-Simply slide them under your knees at night for extra support.
+Slide them under your knees at night for extra support.

 If you wake up with dry, itchy skin, a humidifier can also be a big help.
 It improves your skin's ability to keep moisture in, which means you are less likely to toss and turn because of skin irritations.